michaelj1297/Bingo-PDF-Generator/README.md

 # How to use

-For your convenience the `build` folder was included in the repository, and as of right now this project is [hosted](https://michaelj1297.github.io), but no amendments were made to allow users to customize the end result.
+For your convenience the `build` folder was included in the repository, and as of right now this project is [hosted](https://michaelj1297.github.io).

-The following outlines how to use the actual solution

-+ Open the application
-+ Supply the following information in the corresponding fields:
-    + The `Amount of Cards` you would like to generate.
-Keep in mind the higher the number, the more resources will be needed and the higher the liklihood of the solution crashing.
-Restrictions were put in place to prevent numbers above 999, but its reccomended to keep it under 200.
-    + The `Amount per Page` is a radio option to tell the system how many cards to put on each page (1-4), where possible.
-Keep in mind that if the total amount of cards are not directly divisible by the amount of per page, then the last page will have less than specified amount.
-    + The `Batch Number` is for when cards are generated in batches, and is included in the card number, to ensure that the cards numbers stay unique.
-+ Once the page is rerendered, you will see the print button as well as the generated Bingo Cards below.